New study confirms captive-rearing hinders monarch navigational ability after eclosion, but wait...

 A new monarch study just popped up on the pre-print journal, BioRxive.
 You may recall, I discussed this interesting new type of "journal" before.
 This is where scientists can upload their draft manuscripts before they go through peer-review.
 This does not mean they are unworthy, or necessarily flawed, but these may have bits or elements in them that may not end up in a final version when it does go through full peer-review.

-You may remember last year, there was a bombshell of a study that came out that showed (or appeared to show) that captive-reared monarchs have trouble navigating properly.
+You may remember in 2019, there was a bombshell of a study that came out that showed (or appeared to show) that captive-reared monarchs have trouble navigating properly.
 It was from the Kronforst lab at Chicago, and spearheaded by his PhD student, Ayse Tenger-Trolander.
 That study set off a firestorm of social-media chaos, plus lots of news coverage.
 It seemed like everyone and their dog had read that paper, and, had something to say about it!
 I know I did!
 If you recall, that study had tested if captive-reared monarchs could orient properly when attached to a directional flight mill/simulator.
 The reared monarchs showed reduced orientation ability compared to wild-caught migrants, which all showed proper directional flight.
 But, as a lot of people pointed out later, there are indeed some reared monarchs that successfully reach the Mexico, and/or California winter colonies.
 So there is a bit of a conundrum here.
 How can some reared monarchs successfully migrate if their navigational ability is hindered after eclosion?
 Could it be that they are indeed impaired at first, but they then regain their navigation later?